-Fair value as at Valuation Significant Particulars March 31, 2018 March 31, 2017 technique unobservable inputs and range Investment in equity shares 1 210 210 Refer Note 1 Refer Note 1 i) For investment held by the Company in equity shares of Bharuch Enviro Infrastructure Ltd, its cost of acquisition has been considered as fair value, considering the statutory requirement of regulatory authorities relating to purchase and restriction on transfer.
-All other investments in unquoted equity shares held by the Company relate to non operating | loss making entities which have been impaired in the past, and there are no factors which indicate upward valuation.
+Fair valı ue as at Valuation Significant Particulars March 31, 2019 March 31, 2018 unobservable Investment in equity shares 1 210 210 Refer Note i) Refer Note i)

+1The change in the unobservable inputs for unquoted equity instruments does not have a significant impact in its value i) For investment held by the Company in equity shares of Bharuch Enviro Infrastructure Ltd, its cost of acquisition has been considered as fair value, considering the statutory requirement of regulatory authorities relating to purchase and restriction on transfer.
+All other investments in unquoted equity shares held by the Company relate to non-operating | loss making entities which have been impaired in the past, and there are no factors which indicate upward valuation.